The 7 Most Jaw-Dropping Helicopter Demos at 2025 Shows – Including One That Flies Inverted

 Pilot: Chuck Aaron (retired) / Current Red Bull pilots

-Why jaw-dropping: The only helicopter in the world certified for sustained inverted flight.
-The Bo 105’s rigid rotor system allows full aerobatic capability including loops, rolls, and sustained inverted passes.
-Watching a helicopter fly upside down fundamentally challenges everything spectators think they understand about rotorcraft.
+Probably should have led with this section, honestly.
+This is the only helicopter in the world certified for sustained inverted flight.
+The Bo 105’s rigid rotor system allows full aerobatic capability including loops, rolls, and sustained upside-down passes.
+Watching a helicopter fly inverted fundamentally breaks everything spectators think they understand about rotorcraft.
+First time I saw it, I refused to believe what my eyes were telling me.

 2025 appearances: Red Bull events, major airshows (check Red Bull Air Force schedule)